mithril-security/blindai/CONTRIBUTING.md

 To suggest enhamcement for BlindAI Project, you can eighther:

 - Follow this [link](), Choose the most relevant option and fill the report with the required information
-- In BlindAI github repository:
+- In BlindAI GitHub repository:
   * Go to `Issues` tab.
   * Click on `New Issue` button.
   * Choose the most relevant option.